CosmiQuantum/tprocv2_demos/README.md

 # tprocv2_demos

 Note: This was the main branch used at NEXUS in run 33 (gb_nexusquiet_r33).
+Copied from acc_quietrun8 branch.

 Some basic qubit demo scripts using the QICK tProcessorv2